Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### **Subject-verb Agreement**

 Although their misuse is not as confusing as that of pronouns and antecedents, it is essential that subjects and verbs agree with each other in number.
 The grammatical essentials are not covered in this guide.
-What this guide wants to stress is agreement and consistency.
+What this guide wants to stress are agreement and consistency.

 For example, the following text refers to Snapmaker 2.0 as a single noun and a plural concept at the same time: